 This event takes place at the Centre for Chinese Contemporary Art, Market Buildings, Thomas St, Manchester M4 1EU, UK.
 The venue is fully accessible.

-Please book your ticket using the links below.
 The Critique Surgeries are currently free for Redeye members - although limited to one free slot per member.
 To find out more about becoming a member go to our membership page.
 Price for non-members is £20 (the equivalent to five months membership if you decide to join instead).

 Space is limited so please book onto a specific thirty-minute time slot.
 If you are unable to attend your appointment please let Charlie Booth know as soon as possible.
 The Critique Surgeries are a regular feature of our events programme, with surgeries every few months and in different locations across the country.
 If you would like Redeye to host a Critique Surgery in your city please get in touch.